rorosaurus/esp32-hub75-driver/POWER.md

 # Mobile Power Notes
 It is possible to power your panel off USB battery packs (although it is unlikely you can safely do anywhere near maximum brightness on anything besides tiny 32x16 panels).
 If you want to try this, I would recommend making sure your battery pack can do 5V/3A.
 This is the maximum current typically allowed for USB-A connectors.
 You might be able to find some USB-C battery packs that can do more.

+Note that some battery packs will turn off after a while if they are not supplying a good deal of current.
+You probably don't need to worry about this, unless you have a very small panel at very low brightnesses.

 Your LED panel and my PCB are not equipped to take full advantage of USB-PD or QC3.0 battery packs.
 If you plug into those, they should only provide the basic 5V/3A.

 Start testing with a very low brightness (like 20/255 [some extremely low brightnesses might not display anything at all, FYI]) to ensure you do not pull too many Amps.
 Be sure to test how many Amps you are pulling (a USB multimeter makes this easy!) and set a reasonable brightness limit in your sketch, so you never exceed 3A!
 I actually set my maximum brightness to around 2.5A just to be safe.